 Now more than ever, it’s critical that all individuals are aware of the prevalence of suicide, know how to recognize the warning signs for suicide, and understand how to effectively help someone when they are struggling with suicidal thoughts.

-According to the American Foundation for Suicide Prevention, suicide is the 10th leading cause of death in the United States.
-For younger individuals, between the ages of 10 and 34, it increases to the 2nd leading cause of death.
+According to the American Foundation for Suicide Prevention, suicide is the tenth leading cause of death in the United States.
+For younger individuals, between the ages of 10 and 34, it increases to the second leading cause of death.
 In 2018, over 48,000 Americans died by suicide, with 50% of those deaths involving firearms.